mboersma/cluster-api-charts/charts/azure-aks-aso/README.md

 ## Specify values for the CAPZ AKS-ASO chart

 Create a `values.yaml` file to specify credentials and other values for the CAPZ AKS-ASO chart.
+This populates the [ASO configuration values](https://azure.github.io/azure-service-operator/guide/aso-controller-settings-options/) scoped to the management cluster resource.
+To set global ASO credentials, modify the global ASO secret installed with CAPZ via `kubectl edit secrets aso-controller-settings -n capz-system`.

 It can look like the following:

 ```yaml
 credentialSecretName: "aso-credentials"